loopstick/Mechatronics-CCA-Spring-2018/README.md

 - Homework
   - Final project proposals and prototype
 		- flow charts, block diagrams, and pseudo-code
+	- Improve all your homework according to the feedback I've given you

 ###Spring Break: Tuesday, March 21, 2017